thunderbird/webext-docs/webNavigation.rst

 .. note::

-   If the filter parameter is empty, Firefox raises an exception.
+   If the filter parameter is empty, Thunderbird raises an exception.

 .. api-header::
    :label: Parameters for onBeforeNavigate.addListener(listener, filters)